JoseManuelAlonsoMorales/RDP_Kali_Project/README.md

 ## Project Structure

+`client/`
-- client/ # Scripts and configuration for the RDP client VM
+  Scripts and configuration for the RDP client VM.

+- `server/`
-- server/ # Scripts and setup for the RDP server VM
+  Scripts and setup for the RDP server VM.

+- `connect_rdp.py`
-- connect_rdp.py # Connects to RDP server using xfreerdp3
+  Connects to the RDP server using `xfreerdp3`.

+- `scanner.py`
-- scanner.py # Scans the internal network for active RDP sessions
+  Scans the internal network for active RDP sessions.

+- `brute_force.py`
-- brute_force.py # Performs a brute-force attack on RDP using hydra
+  Performs a brute-force attack on RDP using `hydra`.

+- `session_logger.py`
-- session_logger.py # Logs active RDP session IPs and timestamps to a text file
+  Logs active RDP session IPs and timestamps to a text file.

+- `main.py`
-- main.py # Central script that runs scanning, attack, connection an session loger logic
+  Central script that runs scanning, attack, connection, and session logger logic.

+- `users.txt`
-- users.txt # List of potential usernames
+  List of potential usernames for brute-force testing.

+- `passwords.txt`
-- passwords.txt # List of potential passwords
+  List of potential passwords for brute-force testing.

 ---